For an in-depth tutorial on creating consistent icon sets, check out our blogpost Better Icon Design in 6 Easy Steps.

 If you use effects such as shadows, gradients and gloss, make sure that these are used consistently.

-If you're using a shapes behind your icons, make sure that all of them are having the same shape behind, having different ones like: squares, circles, triangles etc. will not look consistant an might be rejected for that reason
+If you're using background shapes for your icons, make sure that all of them are having the same shape.
+Having different ones like squares, circles, triangles etc. will not look consistent an might be rejected during our review process.

 Visual size of the icons should be consistent.
 It’s not enough to make sure the icons all have the same height and width in pixel.
-Some icons might have are larger area e.g. a house icon, compared to a plus sign.
+Some icons might have a larger area e.g. a house icon, compared to a plus sign, even if their weight and hight in pixels are the same.
 These two icons would appear in different sizes even though they have the same height and width in pixel.
-To adjust the sizes of your icons your should view them all together in an overview and try to spot the icons that stand out and scale them until no icons stand out.
+To adjust the sizes of your icons, you should view them all together in an overview and try to spot the icons that stand out and scale them until no icons stand out.

 The design style within a given set should be consistent among all icons in the set.
 For instance, if your set is outline style, then all icons in the set should be outline style.
 Do not mix glyph, flat, or 3D icons in an outline set.
-By the same token, if your set is a glyph icon set, do not mix flat, outline, skeuomorphic, cartoon, etc styles with a glyph set.
-Our review team will send sets with inconsistent design styles, background, shapes, or background colors back to you with a request to make the consistent.
+By the same token, if your set is a glyph icon set, do not mix flat, outline, skeuomorphic, cartoon, etc. styles with a glyph set.
+Our review team will reject sets with inconsistent design styles, background, shapes, or background colors, with a request to make the consistent.